Why Fluence, the AES-Siemens Joint Venture, Just Raised $125M From Qatar

 Fluence, one of the largest suppliers of large-scale energy storage for the grid, is not a startup.
 It was formed as a joint venture between two massive global energy companies, power producer AES and German energy equipment giant Siemens.

 As such, Fluence never needed to chase outside investment.
-But it capped off 2020 with what appears to be the largest single investment in a pure-play grid storage company: a $125 million private placement from the Qatar Investment Authority, a sovereign wealth fund.
+But it capped off 2020 with what appears to be the single largest investment in a pure-play grid storage company: a $125 million private placement from the Qatar Investment Authority, a sovereign wealth fund.

 That's bigger than SoftBank's 2019 investment of $110 million in block-stacking storage startup Energy Vault, or storage software company Stem's nearly $110 million Series D in 2018.
-Companies have raised larger sums as project finance vehicles to support the buildout of battery fleets, and several electric car battery companies have raised more in direct equity investment.
+Companies have raised larger sums as project finance vehicles to support the build-out of battery fleets, and several electric car battery companies have raised more in direct equity investment.
 But the latest Fluence deal sets a new bar for corporate investment into companies dedicated to grid batteries.

 The deal also confers something that the company's initial backers could not: an independent market valuation.
 The $125 million, in exchange for a 12 percent stake, values Fluence at more than $1 billion, a rare achievement for the energy storage sector (AES and Siemens each retain 44 percent ownership).